grafana/AWS_Workshop/lab_2/lab_2_instructions.md

 Keep in mind what you are configuring here is pulling in CloudWatch data into Grafana Mimir (Prometheus) and Grafana Loki (Prometheus but for logs) – allowing users interact with and explore this data using the same query language, dashboards, alerts, etc. This provides a consistent way for your end users to query their data as well  reduces the cost variablity with querying/surfacing metrics and logs from the CloudWatch API via the Plugin (lab 1).

 Once the data is in the Grafana Cloud telemetry backend there are no additional fees associated with querying, using dashboards, or running alerts against the data that’s been.
 The CloudWatch metrics integration installs prebuilt dashboards in your Grafana Cloud instance to help monitor your system.

+### Hands on with the Collected Data
+A very common use case to leverage the AWS Integrations for is Managed AWS Services.
+Often times those do not have any way to directly ship your telemetry to other backends.
 Lets explore some metrics specific to the serverless architecture we played with in lab 1.

-### Hands on
 1. Click the VIEW DASHBOARDS button to see available dashboards.
    <img width="1405" alt="Screenshot 2023-10-20 at 8 08 24 AM" src="https://github.com/grafana/AWS_Workshop/assets/104938954/1727f156-3e84-4cd4-876a-1528b8f9f331">
 2. Choose a dashboard, lets start with EC2.